N. J. Dawood: Approach to translation

 Dawood greatly admired the Koran's eloquence and powerful rhetoric, describing it in his introduction as "not only one of the most influential books of prophetic literature but also a literary masterpiece in its own right" and his translation endeavoured to do justice to both.
 The translation includes explanatory footnotes.

 Dawood has also edited and abridged the Muqaddimah of the great philosopher-historian Ibn Khaldun, published by Princeton University Press, and described by Mark Zuckerberg as "one of the 23 books everyone should read".
 He has retold some of the best-known stories of the Arabian Nights in three children's books, in the Puffin Books series.

 In the late 1950s, Dawood founded the Arabic Advertising & Publishing Co Ltd, a language consultancy specializing in Arabic.
 The 1960s and 1970s were a crucial time for development of the Middle East as a market for British, European and North American products and services.
 Some of the best-known brands still use hand-drawn Arabic logos that he developed at that time.
 The company until recently traded as Aradco VSI Ltd, providing translation and language services in every commercially important language.
-N J Dawood's academic discipline and key tenets govern the company's approach to all its work: a good translation should always appear to the reader to be the “original version”, never a translation of something else.
+Dawood's academic discipline and key tenets govern the company's approach to all its work: a good translation should always appear to the reader to be the "original version", never a translation of something else.